Crypto World Shop

 FTMO offers different starting account sizes so traders can choose an evaluation that matches their ambitions and comfort level.
 Larger accounts usually come with higher potential payouts, but the daily loss and overall loss limits are also expressed as bigger monetary values, which can test your discipline.

 Once you become a funded trader, you receive a profit share from the gains generated on your FTMO accounts, while the firm absorbs trading losses within the agreed limits.
-This means your primary job is to protect equity, stay within the rules and steadily grow the account rather than chase oversized returns in a short period of time.
+This means your primary job is to protect equity, stay within the rules and steadily grow the account rather than chase oversized returns in a short time.

 Over time, consistently profitable FTMO traders may qualify for account scaling, where the size of their funded accounts can increase if they meet performance criteria.
 This creates a pathway where disciplined traders can gradually manage more capital without taking on additional personal financial risk.